Dreamki503/Machine-Learning-Asssignment---3/README.md

 # Machine-Learning-Asssignment - 3

 ## JOB CLASSIFICATION MODEL
-Used and SVM model on the dataset to categorize the descriptions into different categories based on their content.
+Used an SVM model on the dataset to categorize the descriptions into different categories based on their content.

-The SVM model’s low accuracy could be due to the small dataset size (325 data points) and high-dimensional text features.
+Reasons for low accuracy:
 1️.
 Limited Training Data – 325 job descriptions are not be enough for the model to learn diverse job categories.
 2️.
 Overlapping Categories – Some job descriptions may contain similar terms across different categories, causing misclassification.
 3️.
 Sparse Features from Text – The text embeddings (SPLADE) may not fully capture the contextual meaning of job descriptions.
 4️.
 Imbalanced Data – If some categories have significantly more samples than others, the model may bias towards dominant categories.

-Ways to Improve Accuracy in the Future
+Ways to Improve Accuracy in the Future:
 1. Expand Dataset – Collect more job descriptions to improve generalization.
 A dataset of 1,000+ samples per category would be more effective.
 2. Use Advanced NLP Models – Instead of SPLADE, maybe try BERT-based models (e.g., sentence-transformers or distilBERT) to get better text representations.
 3. Feature Engineering – Extract key skills, required qualifications, and job titles separately to improve classification signals.